 Starting a business in rural Kenya can be challenging, as there are many things to consider before getting started.
 Here are some of the challenges you will face:

 - Lack of infrastructure: Rural areas often have limited access to resources, such as capital and technology.
 This can make it challenging to start and grow your business.

 - Poor transportation networks: The transportation networks in rural areas are often poor, making it difficult for customers and suppliers to reach your business.

 - Limited market potential: Rural areas offer a limited market potential for businesses looking to expand their reach.
 The population is large, but the economy is often underdeveloped, making it more dchallengingto to succeed with certain business ventures.

 - Lack of educated workforce: In rural areas, the workforce is often uneducated and lacks the skills necessary to run a successful business.
 Finding employees who are up for the challenge of running a business can be difficult.

-- Lack of government support: The government often does not provide enough support for businesses in rural areas, making it more difficult to succeed.
+- Lack of government support: The government often does not provide enough support for businesses in rural areas, making it more dchallengingto to succeed.